-The budget is prepared by fund, function, and activity and includes information on the past year, current year estimates, and requested appropriations for the next fiscal year.
+The budget is required to be prepared in a format acceptable to the Wyoming Department of Audit, and includes information on the past year, current year estimates, and requested appropriations for the next fiscal year.
+In addition, appropriations cannot exceed budgeted revenues.

 The proposed budget is presented to the City Council for review.
 The City Council holds public hearings and may add to, subtract from, or change appropriations.
-The City must adopt the budget by the third Tuesday in June.
+The City must adopt the budget during the last quarter of the fiscal year.

-State statute requires that City officers shall not incur expenditures or encumbrances in excess of total appropriations for any fund in the budget as adopted or subsequently amended.
+State statute requires that City officers shall not incur expenditures or encumbrances in excess of total appropriations of the City's general fund budget as adopted or subsequently amended.